Counseling in Milford, CT

 We are professional counselors who provide counseling in our Milford, CT office.
 We see children, teens and adults.
 The office is open Tuesday through Friday.
 We see patients by appointment only.
 For your convenience, we offer afternoon and evening appointments.

 We opened our doors in 2002.
-We work with residents from the towns of Bridgeport, Derby, Fairfield, Hamden, and Milford.
+We work with residents from the towns of Ansonia, Bridgeport, Derby, Fairfield, Hamden, and Milford.
 Additionally, we see patients from New Haven, Orange, Seymour, Stratford, Shelton, Trumbull and West Haven.
 In addition, people travel from as far away as Storrs and New York City to see us for sessions.
-We look forward to talk to you about we can help.
+We serve all towns and cities.
+We look forward to talking to you about how we can help.